yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `synchronizer.sync_method`: The synchronization method between `trainer` and `explorer`.
 Support `nccl` and `checkpoint`, `nccl` represents that model weights in `explorer` will be synchronized from `trainer` through `nccl`, `checkpoint` represents that `explorer` will load the newest checkpoints saved by `trainer` then update its model weights.
 Default is `nccl`.
-- `synchronizer.sync_interval`: The interval between two synchronizations.
+- `synchronizer.sync_interval`: The interval steps between two synchronizations.
 Default is `10`.
 It should be set manually.
 - `synchronizer.sync_timeout`: The timeout of the synchronization.
 Default is `1200`.

 ## Trainer